acura31/neovim-config/README.md

 # Neovim Configuration

 A minimal Neovim configuration of mine very messy tho.
+Focused on python cuz it's pretty much what I know with C# but since I'm new at this I use Visual Studio for that one lol.

 ## External Requirements